-Non-executive chairman's compensation
+Non-executive chair's compensation

-Since January 2014, Dr. Farrell has served as our non-executive chairman, as well as a non-officer employee of the company.
+Since January 2014, Dr. Farrell has served as our non-executive chair of the board, as well as a non-officer employee of the company.
 Dr. Farrell receives separate compensation for each of these roles.
-During fiscal year 2019, as our non-executive chairman, he was provided the regular board retainer of \$65,000, and the regular board equity grant with a value of \$250,000, on the same terms as the other non-executive board members.
+During fiscal year 2021, as our non-executive chair, he was provided the regular board retainer of \$65,000, and the regular board equity grant with a value of \$250,000, on the same terms as the other non-executive board members.

-During fiscal year 2019, in connection with his service as a non-officer employee, Dr. Farrell was also paid an annual salary of \$300,000, which was the same as the annualized salary he began receiving in January 2014, when he transitioned into the role of non-officer employee.
+During fiscal year 2021, in connection with his service as a non-officer employee, Dr. Farrell was paid an annual salary of \$300,000, which was the same as the annualized salary he began receiving in January 2014, when he transitioned into the role of non-officer employee.
 Dr. Farrell is not eligible to participate in the annual short-term incentive program or the long-term incentive equity programs that we provide to our employees.
-As a result, Dr. Farrell's cash and grant date equity compensation have not increased during the past five years.
-During fiscal year 2019, we also provided benefits and perquisites to Dr. Farrell in his role as non-officer employee, that were broadly consistent with those provided to our executive officers, as described in "Compensation Discussion and Analysis."
-The incremental cost to us for these benefits is described in the fiscal year 2019 compensation table below.
+As a result, Dr. Farrell's cash and grant date equity compensation have not increased since 2014.
+During fiscal year 2021, as in prior years, we also provided benefits and perquisites to Dr. Farrell, in his role as non-officer employee, that were broadly consistent with those provided to our executive officers, as described in the "Compensation Discussion and Analysis."
+The incremental cost to us for these benefits is described in the fiscal year 2021 compensation table below.

-In addition to the change of control benefits provided in all director equity grants described above in "Fiscal Year 2019 Program - Equity," we continue to have an executive agreement with Dr. Farrell that provides him with additional benefits, as an employee, in the event of a change of control.
-The program is described in detail in "Compensation Discussion and Analysis."
+In addition to the same change of control benefits provided in all director equity grants, described above in "Fiscal Year 2021 Program - Equity." we continue to have an executive agreement with Dr. Farrell that provides him with additional benefits, as an employee, in the event of a change of control.
 Consistent with our policy for executive officers, all benefits are on a "double-trigger" basis, that is, benefits will only accrue if we terminate Dr. Farrell's employment, or if he resigns for good reason, but in either case within a specified period of time before or after a change of control.
 If Dr. Farrell's employment were to terminate under qualifying circumstances in connection with a change of control, then at the time of termination: (1) he would receive a severance payment equal to (a) two times his employee salary, plus (b) two times the amount we would be required to contribute on his behalf under our 401(k) plan based on his termination base salary; (2) he would become fully vested in his accrued retirement plan benefits; (3) all his unvested equity awards would vest in full; and (4) we would provide medical and dental health benefits for two years after the termination.
 The agreement does not include excise tax gross-ups; instead, it includes a "best pay" provision, reducing severance payments to the extent necessary so that no portion of any payments or benefits payable upon a change of control would be subject to excise tax if the reduction would result in the net amount payable to him being greater than the net amount received without the reduction.